Legal March Madness Betting

 - New Mexico

 If you compare the March Madness odds at land-based sportsbooks to online sportsbooks, you might notice differences in the variety and overall value.
 Licensing fees, taxes, operational costs, plus local fanfare might cause the payouts to be lower at local venues.
 Online sportsbooks usually have better odds and there are no restrictions on which teams can be wagered on.
 In New Jersey, for example, patrons cannot bet on hometown collegiate teams or even college games that take place in the state.
-The only states without these limitations on college sports are Nevada, Delaware, and Mississippi.
-You can bet on any NCAAB team you want at offshore books, no matter which state you reside.

 Are March Madness Brackets And Pools Legal?